omarmaher0/omarmaher0/README.md

 ---

-### 🚀 Featured Projects

-- 🛒 **E-commerce Orders ETL with PySpark** – end-to-end pipeline
-- 🚕 **NYC Taxi Data Analysis** – big data analysis and dashboards
-- ☁️ **AWS Glue + Athena Project** – serverless data pipeline

----

-> 📫 Ready to collaborate, contribute or build something awesome in data?
+> 📫 Ready to collaborate, contribute, or build something awesome in data?
 Let’s connect!